 With Kandji’s native Slack integration, you can choose which events get pushed to Slack, prioritize critical alerts, and route them to the right channels.
 For advanced filtering or conditional logic beyond the native options, use APIs, webhooks, or third-party tools like ClearFeed.

 Generally, yes.
-Adding the bot is straightforward, but admin permissions in Slack are required.
+Adding the bot is straightforward, but Slack admin permissions are required.
 If your workspace has strict approval processes, expect some back-and-forth before it’s active.

 Notifications typically include device name, OS version, compliance status, and security alerts.
 This is enough for frontline response, though deeper analysis may require exporting data elsewhere.